impostorsguides/impostorsguides.github.io/rbenv/part-2/2-l-content.md

 fi
 ```

-These are the possible code completions for the “global' command, which are printed if the user types `rbenv global --complete`.
-We always output “system” as the first output, and we follow that with the output of `rbenv versions --bare`, which prints the non-system Ruby versions that the user has installed.
+These are the possible code completions for the "global' command, which are printed if the user types `rbenv global --complete`.
+We always output "system" as the first output, and we follow that with the output of `rbenv versions --bare`, which prints the non-system Ruby versions that the user has installed.

 (stopping here for the day; 35691 words)